sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Parameters can be added by clicking on the Plus icon next to Workflow Category field.

-Two Parameters have been defined and initial values have been set which can be changed based on the need:
+Two Parameters have been defined and initial values have been set which can be changed based on the need :

 * state_name
 * account_length